-The Force Audit Report14 includes data on officer, sergeant, and command reporting accuracy rates as well as comparisons of that information across different Reporting Periods, precincts/divisions, and the Bureau as a whole.
+The Force Audit Report (FAR) includes data on officer, sergeant, and command reporting accuracy rates as well as comparisons of that information across different Reporting Periods, precincts/divisions, and the Bureau as a whole.
 The report also provides information on reporting deficiencies over time, allowing PPB to identify trends in these data.
-The Force Audit Report also includes a breakdown of categories of required elements of use of force reporting, identifying those with the greatest and fewest number of deficiencies.
-The Monitoring Team did note in its review of this PPB report, however, that it does not address the correction of the deficiencies identified within this report and PPB offered that the correction of any deficiency is identified in the EIS system and the FAR is not intended to be retroactively updated after the issuance of any coaching and/or counseling.
+The FAR also includes a breakdown of categories of required elements of use of force reporting, identifying those with the greatest and fewest number of deficiencies.
+The Monitoring Team did note in its review of this PPB report, however, that it does not address the correction of the deficiencies identified within the report.
+PPB indicated to the Monitoring Team that the correction of any deficiency is identified in the Employee Information System (EIS), and that the FAR is not intended to be retroactively updated after the issuance of any coaching and/or counseling.

 The Force Inspector presents results from the Applications of Force Report, and Force Audit Reports to the RU managers in each precinct.
 The presentation includes the reporting accuracy by officer, sergeant, and command staff; identification of staff with the highest number of reporting deficiencies; and any staff recommended by the Force Inspector for potential discussion or intervention related to their use of force.
-A summary of this presentation is included as a Precinct alert in the EIS system for the RU manager to follow up on.
+A summary of this presentation is included as a Precinct alert in the EIS for the RU manager to follow up on.
 The Monitoring Team notes that while this presentation includes recommendations regarding members who may benefit from discussions or interventions in response to uses of force, no specific action is recommended, and the reports provided do not indicate the actions taken to address such recommendations.